ytsaurus/ytsaurus/yt/docs/README.md

 **Unordered:**

 ```
-- the type of access (read, write, etc.);
+- The type of access (read, write, etc.).
-- the user who initiated the request;
+- The user who initiated the request.
-- the object to which access is requested.
+- The object to which access is requested.
 ```

 ### Code Examples Snippets